Pascal-Kueng/dyadMLM/dev/roadmap.md

   `.i_composition_role`
 - Add temporal predictor decomposition and predictor-shape helpers for ILD data
   - Keep the implemented `time_2l` workflow described in [`centering.md`](centering.md)
-  - Keep APIM and DIM on the same temporal predictor decomposition foundation
+  - Keep APIM, DIM, and DSM on the same temporal predictor decomposition foundation
   - Use `temporal_predictor_decomposition = "auto"` by default: resolve to
     `time_2l` when both `time` and predictors are supplied, and to `none` otherwise